 power2max makes two versions of their power meter: NGeco and NG.
 The NGeco is the base version that is more affordably priced.
 The NG is the premier version.
 The NG features slightly better accuracy, a rechargeable battery, a longer warranty and some additional training metrics.
 Please see the chart at bottom for a full breakout.

 If you purchase a power2max spider, installation requires that you remove your current crankset, replace your spider with the power2max and reinstall your crankset.
 In addition, for certain cranks, a power2max Lock Ring Tool is necessary to remove the spider.
 If you purchase a complete crankset, you simply remove your current crank and install the new one.

 power2max power meters spiders weigh around 150-180 grams depending on the version and size.
-When purchasing a power meter, you should focus on added weight.
+When buying a power meter, you should focus on added weight.
 Therefore, be sure to subtract the weight of your current crank spider in order to determine the added weight of the power meter.
 You’ll likely find the weight added by the power2max spider is minimal.

 NGeco power2max power meters are accurate to within +/- 2.0%.
 This is in-line with the industry standard in regards to power meter accuracy.
 The higher priced NG power meters are accurate to +/- 1.0%.
-This is considered very accurate for a power meter.
+This is very accurate for a power meter.

 Like most power meters, the power2max uses an accelerometer to measure cadence.
-This results in worry free cadence measurement.

 The NGeco power meter comes with a two-year warranty.
 The NG power meters feature a five-year warranty.
 The warranty covers the product from defects in material and workmanship.